DoofenshmirtzLabs/Portfolio_Recommendation-inator/README.md

 MPT provides a structured approach to portfolio construction, ensuring diversification and risk management.
 The combined approach can offer a more robust and data-driven investment recommendation system.

+//what i could have done differently:
+1.using LSTM for price prediction was really dumb 2.could have replaced MPT with an genetic algorithm in a way combining both genetic algorithm and neural network for better portfolio reutrns